pycontribs/pyrax/docs/pyrax_doc.md

 ## Prerequisites
 You will need Python 2.7 or later to run pyrax.
 As of this writing pyrax has not been extensively tested with earlier versions of Python, nor has it been tested with Python 3.x, but such testing is planned for the near future.
 If you run pyrax with any of these versions and encounter a problem, please report it on [https://github.com/rackspace/pyrax/issues](https://github.com/rackspace/pyrax/issues).

 The documentation assumes that you are experienced with programming in Python, and have a basic understanding of cloud computing concepts.
-If you'd like to brush up on cloud computing, you should visit the [Rackspace Knowledge Center](http://www.rackspace.com/knowledge_center/)
+If you would like to brush up on cloud computing, you should visit the [Rackspace Knowledge Center](http://www.rackspace.com/knowledge_center/)

 ## Installing pyrax